lukemorton/republic/README.md

 ![Plato](https://upload.wikimedia.org/wikipedia/commons/4/4a/Plato-raphael.jpg)
 [![npm version](https://badge.fury.io/js/republic.svg)](https://badge.fury.io/js/republic)

-Republic is a library for React that gives you isomorphic routing, forms, and actions.
+Republic is a library for React that gives you universal routing, forms, and actions.
 It currently is built to work with Express + Next.js but has been built in mind that these may not always be the stack of choice.

 If you miss the days of Rails forms and controllers, you'll love Republic.